-It made sense to me after some reflection to organize the style “parent categories” across history into:
+It made sense to me after some reflection to organize the style ‘parent categories’ across history into:

 a) Styles from history (before the advent of modernism), including traditional styles which draw from history but are influenced by modern building methods

-b) Neo-traditional styles which may be considered traditional today but are not pure traditional
+b) Neo-traditional styles, which may be considered traditional today but are not pure traditional

-e) Avant garde and futuristic styles, beginning with contemporary styles and finishing up with tech-driven styles of the future
+e) Avant garde and futuristic styles, beginning with today’s most contemporary styles and going further into tech-driven styles of the future

 |Modern and Postmodern Styles (1920s, 1980s – present)||Transitional Styles (1910s – present)||Contemporary and Futuristic Styles (2010s – present)|

 |Art Deco and Nouveau||Bohemian||Biophilic|